okd-project/okd-sample-operator/README.md

 ### Step 9

 Check the status of the controller

 ```
 kubectl get sampleoperators.app.okd.io sample-instance -n operator-system -o yaml
 ```

+You can also see the ouptut of the terminal (where you launched *make run*)

 ### Conclusion